0daylabs/0daylabs.github.io/_posts/2019/Android/2019-09-18-deep-dive-into-Android-security.md

 });
 {%endhighlight%}

-In very simple terms, we can write javaScript code to tell frida to use a class and hook it's conrresponding functions and reimplement it.
-In the above example, we hooked a function named `function_name` from a class and rewrote its implememtation to make sure function always returns false during runtime.
+In very simple terms, we can write JavaScript code to tell frida to use a class and hook its corresponding functions and reimplement it.
+In the above example, we hooked a function named `function_name` from a class and rewrote its implementation to make sure function always returns false during runtime.

 From the initial source code analysis, we know the decryption of the encrypted string is happening inside `sg/vantagepoint/a/a.java` where the return of the function `a()` has our secret.
 So using Frida, we can do the following to solve the challenge: